syedsaqib2457/php-hash/documentation/delete-node-processes.md

 #### where.id

-This is required for deleting node processes by the `id`.
+This is required for deleting node processes by each `id`.

 The value must either be an `array of numeric IDs` with string lengths of `30 characters` or a `numeric ID` with a string length of `30 characters`.